zegetech/zegetech.github.io/_posts/2019-04-23-database-modelling-and-erds.md

 3. **Relationship**: The relationship between the entities.
 4. **Cardinality**: possible number of occurrence in one entity which is associated with the number of occurrences in another.

-Three different levels of data model abstraction can be achieved in the data modelling process, namely:
 There are a number of symbols and notations used to represent these components when coming up with an ER diagram.

 1. [Bachman](https://en.wikipedia.org/wiki/Data_structure_diagram#Bachman_diagram).